machingclee/machingclee.github.io/static/media/336-get-cloudwatch-log-in-githubaction copy.c5fba52f.md

     FILE_DIR = "/github/workspace"
 ```
-The highlighted directory inside of the container will be bind-mounted to the working directory of the github action.
+- The highlighted directory inside of the container will be bind-mounted to the working directory of the github action.

+- In other words, a file saved at `/github/workspace/haha.txt` inside of the container will be available to the remaining step of the job outside of the container (at the root project level).
 ```py-70
     if not os.path.exists(FILE_DIR):
         os.makedirs(FILE_DIR)